 The Dutch Immigration and Naturalisation Service (IND) made known what the rights of British citizens and their family members in the Netherlands are in case of a no-deal.
 We give you an overview:

-There will be a transition period from 29 March 2019 until 1 July 2020.
+There will be a transition period from the date of Brexit until 31 January 2021.
 During this period, you will keep your rights of residence, employment and/or study.

-During the transition period, you need to apply for a new national residence permit (see Application procedure).
+During the transition period, you need to apply for a new national residence permit if you would like to continue living, working and/or studying in the Netherlands after Brexit (see Application procedure).
 In order to obtain this permit you must meet the conditions of residence that apply to EU-citizens.

 - Employees or self-employed must continue to be employed or self-employed.

 - Economically inactives must have sufficient resources not to become a burden on the social assistance system of the Netherlands and a comprehensive health insurance coverage.

 - Students must be enrolled with a recognized private or public educational institution accredited or financed by the Dutch government, and have sufficient resources not to become a burden on the social assistance system of the Netherlands as well as a comprehensive health insurance coverage.

 (Non-)EU family members as defined in EU law must stay with a British citizen who complies with one of the above conditions.